Developer documentation

 Interactions diagram

+The front communicates with the back using the REST API.
 The back communicates with the database using the database driver.
+The database stores the data.

 Operation